Ibrashige/TagPod/README.md

 ## Known Bugs
 1. Display updates when the weight is not changed due to the initial zero setting mechanism (IZSM) being configured over entire capacity, set weight and other variables to zero on sale screen

-2. Everytime the display is updated while dispensing, the pushbutton switch lags the motor and a preformance latency is intoduced when dispensing.
+2. Everytime the display is updated while dispensing, the pushbutton switch lags the motor and a performance latency is introduced when dispensing.
 (Investigate the relevant pins/wiring).

 3. Scale is off by -0.5 kg due to inadequate weight/load monitoring.
 Find a way to reduce deviance between theoretical and actual value.